 Each year Diabetes Australia presents the Kellion Victory Medal to those who have lived with type 1 or type 2 diabetes for 50 years or more.
-The 50-year medal is silver, the 60-year medal is gold, and a 70-year award usually takes the form of an inscribed silver salver.
+The 50-year medal is silver, the 60-year medal is gold, 70-year medal is platinum 75-year medal is diamond with 80 or 85-year awards discussed with the recipient.
 The award also includes a certificate.

 A further addition to the Kellion Victory Medals Scheme is the Kellion Carer's Award.
 Having diabetes affects the whole family.
 The carer plays a major role in assisting a person with diabetes to live a full and satisfying lifestyle; the Kellion Carer's Award recognises many years of love, dedication and support.